Skip to main content

 Students are required to work in languages taught by current UCSD faculty members, but some students may fulfill the language requirement in a different language through transferred coursework.
 Transferred courses must be graduate-level courses taken prior to beginning the PhD Program, and students must petition for transferred coursework to apply to their seminar requirements (see the “Transfer of Graduate Credit” section below).

-Required Paperwork: For each seminar taken to satisfy a language requirement, a “Seminar Requirements Petition” form must be completed and submitted to the PhD Coordinator.
-In order to apply a seminar to the PhD language seminar requirements, a completed and approved petition must be on file.
-See the “Forms” page of the website.
+For most courses taken to satisfy the language requirement, a “Seminar Requirements Petition” form must be completed and submitted to the Graduate Coordinator.
+See the particular details below for more information.

-• Transferred coursework: If students have taken graduate courses prior to the start of the PhD Program, and the courses were taught in the relevant language, they should complete Section I of the petition form and submit it to the PhD Coordinator (along with course syllabi, papers, and any other materials).
-No instructor signature is required.
-The PhD Coordinator will route the petition to the student’s Faculty Advisor, Section Head, and Director of Doctoral Studies (for approval).
-If students have taken graduate courses prior to the start of the PhD Program, and the courses were taught in translation (but focused on literature of a specific language), they will need to demonstrate their proficiency in that language.
-They should complete Section I of the petition form and identify a faculty member in the department who speaks the language in question.
+- If students have taken graduate courses prior to the start of the PhD Program, and the courses were taught in translation (but focused on literature of a specific language), they will need to separately demonstrate their proficiency in that language.
+They should complete Section I of the petition form and identify a faculty member in the department who works in the language in question.
 They will need to ask the faculty member to evaluate their language proficiency and attest to it by completing Section II of the petition form.
-Then, the student must submit the petition form to the PhD Coordinator (along with course syllabi, papers, and any other materials).
-The PhD Coordinator will route the petition to the student’s Faculty Advisor, Section Head, and Director of Doctoral Studies (for approval).
+Then, the student must submit the petition (“Forms” page) to the Graduate Coordinator (along with course syllabi, papers, and any other materials).
+The Graduate Coordinator will route the petition for the appropriate faculty approvals.

-Using undergraduate courses to fulfill the language requirement: When no graduate seminars are offered on literature in a specific language, students may consider completing an upper-division undergraduate course at UCSD in that literature.
-The upper-division undergraduate course should be conducted entirely in the second language and enhanced by additional assignments (to bring it to a graduate seminar level).
+- Literature Dept undergraduate courses: When no graduate seminars are offered on literature in a specific language, students may consider completing an upper-division undergraduate course in that literature.
+The upper-division undergraduate course should be conducted entirely in the second language and enhanced by additional assignments (to bring the course workload to a graduate seminar level).
 The course must be taken for a letter grade, and students must receive a grade of “A”.
 To apply the upper-division undergraduate course to the seminar requirements, a petition must be submitted which details the enhanced workload.
-Students should complete Section I of the petition form and submit it to the PhD Coordinator.
-The PhD Coordinator will route the petition to the course instructor (for completion of Section II) and then the Director of Doctoral Studies (for final approval).
-See the “Forms” page of the website.
+Students should complete Section I of the petition (“Forms” page) and submit it to the Graduate Coordinator.
+The Graduate Coordinator will route the petition for the appropriate faculty approvals.

 Independent Study Courses

 To register for an independent study course, students should consult with the professor with whom they plan to work.
 When they have a plan for the content of the independent study, an “Independent Study Request Form” must be completed and submitted online (see the “Forms” page of the website).
-It will automatically be routed to the Graduate Office for processing, then to the instructor for approval.
-The student will be contacted via email with instructions for enrolling in the course (once it has been created).
+The request will automatically be routed to the Graduate Coordinator for processing, then to the instructor for approval.
+The student will be contacted via email with instructions for enrolling in the course (once it has been fully approved and created).

 Students should be aware that faculty members agree to direct independent study courses in addition to their regular teaching loads, and therefore may restrict the number of students with whom they are willing to work.

-• 297: Directed Studies: Reading Course (1 – 12 units).
+- LT** 297: Directed Studies: Reading Course (1 – 12 units).
 This course may be designed according to an individual student's needs when seminar offerings do not cover subjects, genres, or authors of interest.
 Students may also design a 297 course in tandem with a seminar of particular interest so that special attention may be paid to that subject.
 This course is primarily a reading course; it does not require a seminar paper.
-297 courses DO NOT count toward the seminar requirements.
+297 courses CANNOT count toward the seminar requirements under any circumstances.

-• 298: Special Projects: Writing Course (1 – 12 units).
+- LT** 298: Special Projects: Writing Course (1 – 12 units).
 This course is designed by the student to meet personal scholarly needs and must include a seminar paper.
-Students are strongly discouraged from taking 298's during their first year of graduate study, unless it is for the language requirement (where traditional courses are not available).
-Students will register for two 298's to prepare for their qualifying examinations: one to prepare the reading lists, paper abstract, and hold the Pre-Qualifying Meeting; and one to complete the qualifying research paper.
-More than these two 298 courses DO NOT count toward the seminar requirements, except in cases where a 298 course has been used to fulfill the language requirement and the “Seminar Requirements Petition” has been approved.
+Students are strongly discouraged from taking 298's during their first year of graduate study, unless it is for the language requirement (where traditional courses are not available in that language).
+All students will register for two LT** 298's as part of the qualifying process: one to prepare the reading lists, paper abstract, and hold the Pre-Qualifying Meeting; and one to complete the qualifying research paper.
+More than these two LT** 298 courses DO NOT count toward the seminar requirements, except in cases where a 298 course has been used to fulfill the language requirement and the “Seminar Requirements Petition” has been approved.
 No petitions for 298 courses to fulfill the historical breadth requirement will be considered.

-• 299: Dissertation Preparation (1 – 12 units).
-This course is designed for those who have passed their qualifying examination and are writing their dissertations.
-299 courses DO NOT count toward the seminar requirements.
+- LT** 299: Dissertation Preparation (1 – 12 units).
+This course is designed for those who have advanced to candidacy (by passing their qualifying examinations) and are writing their dissertations.
+299 courses DO NOT count toward the seminar requirements, which must be fully completed prior to the advancement to candidacy.

 Course Grading

 As GEPA uses grades as a marker of continued academic good standing, faculty have agreed to some general shared standards of academic performance that specific grade ranges communicate.
-These shared standards are based primarily on how the university determines good academic standing: a 3.0 (or B) average is the minimum GPA required for continuation in a doctoral program at UCSD.
+These shared standards are based primarily on part of the university's requirements for good academic standing: a minimum 3.0 GPA (or B average).
 Using this standard as a guide, the Literature Department faculty agree to use the following general guidelines for the meanings of letter grades in their seminars:

 Individual faculty have the discretion to set the assignments and policies that dictate grading in their classes.
 Individual faculty also have the discretion to set their own expectations of what constitutes satisfactory, passable, or unsatisfactory work in their class.
 These expectations may vary across courses, fields, and faculty members.
 The department does not seek to standardize or mandate any particular grade distribution across courses, and faculty members have the discretion to assign the grades that, according to their best professional judgment, correspond to their honest assessment of students’ performance in their courses.